Leaflets to discuss with patients

 What is a UTI?

-A urinary tract infection (UTI) occurs when bacteria in any part of the urine system cause symptoms.
+A urinary tract infection (UTI) occurs when bacteria in any part of the urinary system cause symptoms.
+A diagnosis is made mainly on your symptoms.
+Urine dipstick tests are only used for women under 65 who don’t have a catheter.

 Stop bacteria spreading from your bowel into your bladder